OHIO-ECT/ECT-Lab-Introduction/tasks/ITL-Lab-Report.md

 # ECT Lab Introduction - Lab Reports

 Lab Reports are to be written individually (no group work).
-Reports will be uploaded to Blackboard electronically as a **PDF** (ONLY!).
+Reports will be uploaded to Canvas electronically as a **PDF** (ONLY!).
 Reports do not generally need to be more than several pages.
 Officially, they need to be "long enough to answer the questions".

 An example lab report format doc: https://github.com/OHIO-ECT/ECT-Lab-Introduction/blob/main/files/ITL%20-%20Lab%20Report%20Example.pdf